MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 To reproduce the examples below, you will need to install `g2p` on your own machine by following the instructions at [GitHub/g2p](https://github.com/roedoejet/g2p) and make sure the `g2p convert` command line works.

-You'll need a recent version of `g2p`, since which supports the `--config` option is a new feature.
+You'll need a recent version of `g2p`, since the `--config` option is a new feature.
 Release v0.5.202112?? or more recent will work.
 (TODO create that release before this blog post is published, since I depend on commits made 2021-12-02.
 See PR #143 TODO)

 # What are the motivations behind this technique?